PyCQA/isort/docs/configuration/options.md

 ## Skip Gitignore

 Treat project as a git repository and ignore files listed in .gitignore.
-NOTE: This requires git to be installed and accesible from the same shell as isort.
+NOTE: This requires git to be installed and accessible from the same shell as isort.

 **Type:** Bool
 **Default:** `False`